omidfarhang/omid.dev/content/posts/2012-02-10-boston-police-hits-back-at-anonymous-with-sarcasm.en.md

 BPDNews.com &#8211; The Boston Police Virtual Community

-As one officer explains, &#8220;My reaction was, &#8216;Why would anybody want to destroy a perfectly good KRS-One song?'&#8221;
+As one officer explains, “My reaction was, &#8216;Why would anybody want to destroy a perfectly good KRS-One song?'”